-We offer medical care through a dedicated team of international volunteers currently working together
+We offer medical care and psycho-social support to vulnerable and displaced people in multiple locations, through a dedicated team of international volunteers.

-Our staff help to organise appointments, minimise confusion and provide interpretation services when chaperoning patients to see local Greek specialists who help provide answers regarding diagnosis, treatment, and detailed follow-up care instructions.
+Our staff help to organise appointments, minimise confusion and provide interpretation services when chaperoning patients to see local specialists who help provide answers regarding diagnosis, treatment, and detailed follow-up care instructions.

-We provide both first aid and primary health care.
 We deal with a wide range of medical cases and try to treat them in our clinic and transfer them to hospital only if needed.

 WHERE WE WORK

-Moria Camp, Lesvos (2015, 2018-9)
+Moria Camp, Lesbos (2015, 2018-20)